Archive 81 (podcast): Reception

 The show was recommended by Cassandra Baim at The Guardian, saying that "the show will suck you in from the very first episode and leave you with new questions and theories after each listen."

 The first season was ten episodes long and reached #25 on the iTunes Chart.

 TV adaptation

-The podcast was adapted into television for Netflix by Rebecca Sonnenshine and Paul Harris Boardman.
+The podcast was adapted into a television series for Netflix by Rebecca Sonnenshine, with James Wan executive producing through his Atomic Monster banner.
 The show debuted on January 14, 2022, and stars Mamoudou Athie, Dina Shihabi, and Matt McGorry.
 The television series was loosely based on the same story.
 In the podcast Dan is only archiving audiotapes, but in the television series he is restoring videotapes.
 In March 2022, the series was canceled after one season.